Spagettileg/virtual-cookboox/README.md

 ### Hosting
 •	[Heroku](https://heroku.com) is used to host the deployed application - 'virtual cookbook'

-## Virtual Cookbook Summary Functions
+## Virtual Cookboox Summary Functions

 ## Features
 ### Feature 1 - Registration & Authentication

 •	User has a mandatory requirement to complete the registration & authentication form when clicking on the sites url address

 •	Register & Login data entry requirements include username and password.
-Where appropriate, data entry governance exists in the form of required attributes meaning all requests for data must be completed prior to access the full Virtual Cookbook website
+Where appropriate, data entry governance exists in the form of required attributes meaning all requests for data must be completed prior to access the full Virtual Cookboox website

 •	All usernames and passwords will be unique to avoid unauthorised access to third party recipes